hyperfield/pyappexec/README.md

-├── gui/                    # Qt6 widgets for the optional front-end (MainWindow, GuiRunner) ├── resources/              # GLib resource manifest plus embedded Python helper scripts ├── scripts/                # Source copies of the embedded helper scripts ├── pyappexec.ini           # Example configuration that targets the sample app ├── LICENSE / README.md     # Project metadata and documentation
+├── gui/                    # Qt6 widgets for the optional front-end (MainWindow, GuiRunner) ├── resources/              # GLib resource manifest plus embedded Python helper scripts ├── scripts/                # Source copies of the embedded helper scripts ├── pyappexec.ini           # Example configuration that targets the sample app (to be placed in a runnable Python app's directory)
+├── LICENSE / README.md     # Project metadata and documentation
 ```